pepopg/DropletsHamburgers/README.md

 To compile the project you will need Gradle - https://gradle.org/

-After gradle is installed, simply run compile.bat.
+After gradle is installed, simply run gradlew.bat.
 The compilied .jar biniaries will be in 'desktop\build\libs"